Last updated: 20/05/2018

-In 2011, the Diocese of Leeds proposed five Academy Trusts, each to be named after a Bishop of Leeds.
+In 2011, the Diocese of Leeds proposed five Academy Trusts for our Diocese.

 Bishop Wheeler was a much loved and respected figure in our diocese, and far beyond.
 The motto on his episcopal coat of arms was “Veritas et Caritas” (Truth and Love) and the essence of his life as both priest and bishop was his abiding desire to serve the Church in truth and love.